OpenVPN/openvpn/doc/man-sections/server-options.rst

   multi factor authentication and therefore do not provide a username that can be used for ``--auth-gen-token`` to allow providing a username in these scenarios.

+  If the ``--auth-token`` directive is pushed by another script/plugin or management interface, consider also generating and pushing ``--auth-token-user``.

 --port-share args
   Share OpenVPN TCP with another service